 Our research focuses on the development of statistical methods for uncovering the genetic basis of human disease, and on the population genetics underlying these methods.
 Areas of interest include:

-Admixed populations, which inherit ancestry from multiple continents, represent a technical challenge for disease mapping.
-Chromosomal segments of distinct local ancestry that are present in individuals from these populations must be accounted for in fully powered association statistics, because of the advantages of incorporating admixture association signals, because different LD patterns in ancestral populations can lead to different effect sizes at SNPs in LD with a causal SNP, and because this information can be useful for fine-mapping.
+Structured populations pose several technical challenges for disease mapping.
+Population stratification motivates the use of mixed linear models (MLM) and/or principal components analysis (PCA), but the question of how to maximize power using these methods is complex.
+In addition, chromosomal segments of distinct local ancestry in individuals from admixed populations should be accounted for, because of the advantages of incorporating admixture association signals, because different LD patterns in ancestral populations can lead to different effect sizes at SNPs in LD with a causal SNP, and because this information can be useful for fine-mapping.
 Our ongoing research spans all of these technical challenges.

 Heritability of complex traits